-A major retrospective of work by celebrated British war photographer Sir Don McCullin is coming to Tate Liverpool.
+A major retrospective of work by celebrated British war photographer Sir Don McCullin is finally coming to Tate Liverpool this month.

-The Royal Albert Dock gallery’s 2020 summer blockbuster exhibition will feature more than 250 fascinating photographs by the 83-year-old Londoner.
+What was due to be The Royal Albert Dock gallery’s 2020 summer blockbuster exhibition - until the Coronavirus pandemic struck - will feature more than 250 fascinating photographs by the 83-year-old Londoner.

-It follows the success of the show when it was staged at Tate Britain this spring.
+It follows the success of the show when it was staged at Tate Britain in spring 2019.

-McCullin said today: “I first visited Liverpool as a boy of 15 when I worked on a steam train that went into the city three or four times a week.
+McCullin said: “I first visited Liverpool as a boy of 15 when I worked on a steam train that went into the city three or four times a week.
 As a young man I returned as a photojournalist.

 Above: Don McCullin Liverpool 8 Neighbourhood, Liverpool c1970 © Don McCullin